-0.64 An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Articles t.129ss.
+o.64 An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Article t.129.
 It may begin at the start of the competition and applies to the fencers who have finished fencing.

-B. SENIOR WORLD CHAMPIONSHIPS
+B. OPEN WORLD CHAMPIONSHIPS